abonte/introsde-2015-assignment-1/README.md

 **Based on [Lab 3](https://github.com/IntroSDE/lab03):**

 1.3 two functions (getWeight and getHeight) that given the id of a person, retrieves the weight and the height of this person;
 2.3 a function that print all the details for each person stored in the file people.xml;
 3.3 a function that given the id, return the details of a person;
 4.3 a function that print all people fulfilling a condition on the weight (>90);

 **Based on [Lab 4](https://github.com/IntroSDE/lab04):**

-1.4 Create the XML schema XSD file for the example XML document of people.
+1.4 Create the XML schema XSD file for the example XML document of people;

-2.4 convert the list of Java object Person into XML (marshalling to XML) using classes generated with JAXB XJC;
+2.4 convert the list of Java object Person into XML (marshalling to XML) using classes generated with JAXB
+    XJC;
-    convert XML into a list of Java object Person (un-marshalling from XML) using classes generated with JAXB XJC;
+    convert XML into a list of Java object Person (un-marshalling from XML) using classes generated with JAXB
+    XJC;
 3.4 convert the list of Java object Person into JSON (marshalling to JSON).

 ### Code

 *[src/HealthProfileReader.java](src/HealthProfileReader.java)*: contains the code to execute requirements 1.3, 2.3, 3.3, 4.3 of the previous list.
 The list of people are stored in people.xml;

-*[people.xsd](people.xsd)* XML file for the document people.xml (requirement 1.4);
+*[people.xsd](people.xsd)* XML schema file for the document people.xml (requirement 1.4);

 *[src/peoplestore/JAXBMarshaller.java](src/peoplestore/JAXBMarshaller.java)*: class to execute requirement 2.4.
 Three persons are created using Java and marshalled in XML.
 The Java objects are stored in the generated file *peopleMarshallUnmarshall.xml*;